 This is one place you need to be really organised as a limited number of visitors per day and it sells out months in advance.
 You can book tickets or more extensive guided tours depending on your level of interest.

 Getting there: You can reach Granada from Malaga (a great budget airport) in an hour.
-The Hourney from Madrid takes about 4 hours.
+The Journey from Madrid takes about 4 hours.

 Joanne from family travel blog Sunsets and Roller Coasters enjoyed her time in Granada as we did and shares Granada’s second site the Albaicín.